Hanabi162/My-Learn-HTML3-Bootstrap5-and-jQuery/README.md

 # My Web Development Project

 ## Overview
-This project is an experiment to create a personal website using HTML, CSS, and Bootstrap.
+This project is an experiment to create a personal website using HTML, CSS, Bootstrap, and jQuery.
 It consists of three distinct web pages, each designed to demonstrate various web development techniques.

 ## Pages